Search

 Tax planning for retirees can be more challenging that it was during their working years.
 You need to constantly monitor any options and company stock holdings as part of your overall portfolio.
 Part 3 looks at special issues that can arise after you retire, including Social Security; coordinating with required minimum distributions for IRAs and your 401(k); moving to another state; and the gifting of stock.

-Can stock options, restricted stock, or an ESPP affect my other employee benefits, such as 401(k) contributions?
+Can stock compensation affect my other employee benefits, such as 401(k) deferral contributions?
 This is premium content

 With a few exceptions, the grant, vesting, or exercise of stock options, or the vesting of restricted stock, should not affect your other retirement-plan benefits.
 One notable exception...